Leokayasen/Java-Templates/README.md

 > Disclose Source Code
 > Use the same License and Copyright Notice

-The License and Copyright Notice allows you to:
+The License and Copyright Notice allows:
 > Commercial, Non-Commercial, Public/Private Use
 > Modification
 > Distribution